alexvallone24/credit-risk-classification/README.md

 The dataset consisted of financial and demographic information about loan applicants.
 When focusing on the "loan_status" column, 0 represented a healthy loan and 1 represented a high-risk loan.
 As I analyzed the data as a whole, I found significantly more healthy loans accounted for when compared to high-risk ones.

 I followed the standarg stages in the supervised machine learning process, including:
-Data preprocessing/cleaning
+Data preprocessing/cleaning,
-Scaling
+Scaling,
-Train-test split
+Train-test split,
-Model selection and training using LogisticRegression Model evaluation using a confusion matrix and classification report
+Model selection and training using LogisticRegression, and Model evaluation using a confusion matrix and classification report.

 Results: